 Herein lies Ravallion’s mistake.
 Degrowthers have never argued that poor countries don’t need to grow.
 Growth may indeed be necessary for very poor countries (like Swaziland) to generate the resources necessary to build social policy and achieve strong social outcomes.
 But this does not require endless growth; it requires sufficient growth – in other words, growth up to a point of sufficient income.
 It's not growth as such that matters, but sufficiency.
 Ravallion confuses the two.

-In fact, Costa Rica proves that growth past a certain a point is not necessary for continued improvement in social outcomes.
+In fact, Costa Rica proves that growth past a certain point growth is not necessary for continued improvement in social outcomes.
 Here’s the story:

 During the 1980s, the US leveraged the Third World debt crisis to destroy state-led development programs and social policy all across the global South through structural adjustment programs imposed by the IMF and World Bank.
 Incomes collapsed virtually everywhere as a result.
 In Costa Rica, GDP per capita plunged from 1980 to 1983, and didn’t recover until 1991, more than a decade later.
 Yet during that decade, Costa Rica’s life expectancy continued to rise at a world-leading rate, from 71 years to 76, catching up to and surpassing the United States with a GDP per capita that was one-seventh the size, and stagnant.